Bayer-Group/cloudformation-template-generator/README.md

 The library was previously published under the `com.monsanto.arch` group ID.
-With Bayer's acquisition of Monsanto long ago completed, we have renamed the group ID to `com.bayer` starting with version v3.10.3.  **Note that the actual Java packages themselves still use com.monsanto, as that's a more significant breaking change.
-Only the group ID in SBT has changed.**
+With Bayer's acquisition of Monsanto long ago completed, we have renamed the group ID to `com.bayer` starting with version v3.10.3.  **Note that the actual Java/SBT packages themselves still use com.monsanto, as that's a more significant breaking change.
+Only the group ID in SBT/Maven has changed.**

 ```scala
 libraryDependencies ++= Seq (